-If you or a painter you hired apply a thin coat of poor quality paint it will result in cracking or flaking of the paint from the surface.
+Applying a thin coat of a poor quality paint will result in cracking or flaking and peeling.

-When there is an extreme presence of cracking or flaking then the painter or painters have usually not given enough time in between paint coats.
 Allowing the right amount of dry time can avoid such headaches.
 In between painting of a second or third coat of paint you should allow at least an hour at minimum.
-Today’s paints are mostly water based and do dry quickly.
+While today’s paints are mostly water based and do dry quickly.

-Not taking care of the pre preparation of the surface will result in poor results.
+Not taking care of preparing the surface will result in poor results.
 Ensuring all drywall repairs are done before painting and using the correct undercoating, and paint primer will help avoid these issues.

 Paint Fixes for Cracked or Peeling Paint